 For starters, we never take for granted the special challenges you face when bidding on a landscape project.
 Your customers have high expectations of both you and the end result of the project.
 So even the smallest detail can make the difference between a satisfied customer and a former client.
 Especially when it comes to providing accurate estimates on the cost of plants.

 Green light?
 Or red light for your project?

-Having design talent and a comprehensive knowledge of plants to recommend the right plant for the right place in a project is a great asset.
-But every customer will want to know the price of the plants before they commit to installing them in their project.
+Having design talent and comprehensive knowledge to recommend the right plant for the right place in a project is a great asset.
+But your customer will want to know the price of every plant before they commit to installing them.

 As the Association of Professional Landscape Designers (APLD) points out, accurate and clear project estimates are essential for advancing the landscape design profession and supporting professional practices throughout the industry.
 To help you with the formidable task of estimating a project, we offer a few guidelines worth considering to improve the process.